 You also saw a significant change to the way our customers pay for the software.
 A move to the subscription payment model mean't the cost of entry into Phoenix is significantly easier to manage.
 Accountants also breathed a sigh of relief, because having all their clients on the latest version mean't version control issues are eliminated (One less overhead for them).

 Phoenix Grazing was incorporated into the Phoenix Livestock product making it more streamlined and cheaper for you.

-The team continue to look for ways we can make your life easier.
-Mobile development and integration is in progress.
 A significant delivery in 2018 was the inclusion of carcase data analysis in the Livestock product.